 Also read: Solo Travel: To Go or Not To Go?

-Best solo travel destination for: Experienced solo travellers; architecture; culture
+Best solo travel destinations for: Experienced solo travellers; architecture; culture

 As someone who can’t imagine staying offline for long periods of time, I didn’t know if I’d enjoy exploring Cuba solo.
 Turned out, the fascinating history, isolated culture, striking natural beauty and endearing locals made me forget all about the internet – even though it could be accessed in public parks!
 The best thing I did in La Habana (Havana) was sign up for a private “go with the flow” afternoon with Cuban Adventures and spend 3 hours with a young guide who grew up in Cuba – drinking daiquiri, catching a football game, learning about the Afro-Cuban religion, spotting incredible murals and sculptures as we wandered around the by-lanes of Havana and talked candidly about Cuba’s eventful history.